 Sweetness is countered with fruity tartness, derived from lime (to squeeze into noodle soups and dipping sauces) and from kalamansi (a small, green-skinned, orange-fleshed citrus fruit), the juice of which is combined with salt and black pepper as a delicious dip for seafood, meats and omelettes.
 In the south, tamarind is added as a souring agent to a fish-and-vegetable soup called canh chua, and to a delectable dish of whole prawns coated with sticky, sweet-and-sour sauce called tom rang me.
 Northern cooks who seek sourness are more likely to turn to vinegar.
 A clear, yellowish vinegar mixed with chopped ginger is often served alongside snail specialities such as bun oc (rice noodle and snail soup).

 Vietnamese food is often described as ‘fresh’ and ‘light’ owing to the plates heaped with gorgeous fresh herbs that seem to accompany every meal.
 Coriander, mint and anise-flavoured Thai basil will be familiar to anyone who’s travelled in the region.
-Look also for green-and-garnet perilla leaves; small, pointy, pleasantly peppery, astringent rau ram leaves; and rau om (rice-paddy herb), which has delicate leaves that hint of lemon and cumin.
+Look also for green-and-garnet perilla leaves; small, pointy, pleasantly peppery, astringent rau ram leaves; and rau om (a rice-paddy herb), which has delicate leaves that hint of lemon and cumin.
 Rau om invariably shows up atop bowls of canh chua.
 Shallots, thinly sliced and slowly fried in oil until caramelised, add a bit of sweetness when sprinkled on salad and noodle dishes.

 Chilli & Pepper